-The program was inaugurated in July 2005.
-Our fellowship is the second Emergency Medicine - Cardiovascular Fellowship to be established in the United States.
-It combines the clinical experience of a leading academic Emergency Medicine Department and a nationally renowned Cardiovascular Medicine Division at Stanford University Hospital.
+Our program, inaugurated in July 2005, is the second Emergency Medicine - Cardiovascular Fellowship to be established in the United States.
+The program combines the clinical experience of a leading academic emergency medicine department and a nationally renowned Cardiovascular Medicine division at Stanford University Hospital.

-In addition to the clinical service requirements outlined below, the fellow will choose to rotate on any of the following cardiology rotations:
+In addition to clinical service requirements, the Fellow will choose to rotate on any of the following cardiology rotations:

 Echocardiography is a powerful bedside imaging tool that can be utilized to diagnosis and guide treatment of acute cardiac emergencies.
 The Fellow will:

-- Receive exposure to and limited training in the application and interpretation of echocardiography.
+- Receive exposure and limited training in the application and interpretation of echocardiography.

-- Learn to perform basic echocardiography using our Emergency Department state of the art Sonosite MicroMaxx ultrasound systems located in our ED.
+- Learn to perform basic echocardiography using our emergency department state-of-art art Sonosite MicroMaxx ultrasound systems.

-- Learn to utilize stress echocardiography in the diagnostic evaluation of patients with suspected acute coronary syndromes.
+- Utilize stress echocardiography in the diagnostic evaluation of patients with suspected acute coronary syndromes.